abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 }
 ```

 Now add the Nuget package by using the following code and implement it to the module.

+`dotnet add package Volo.Abp.Identity.Pro.HttpApi.Client `

+`dotnet add package Volo.Abp.Http.Client.IdentityModel.Web`

 Also, add the configuration for `CmsKitCommentOptions`

-> dotnet add package Volo.Abp.Identity.Pro.HttpApi.Client

-> dotnet add package Volo.Abp.Http.Client.IdentityModel.Web

 ```csharp